 As was said, Critical Idealism reminds us that the moral law is analogous to the physical law.
 Neither law is (or can be) "written on tablets" or found in the physical appearances to which they are applied.
 How do we know that we have the "right" physical or moral law?
 A physical law is "right" not because we can prove it to be right but because it fits into an ever-expanding, coherent system of laws that enhance our ability to understand and act on the basis of those physical laws.
-A moral law is "right" not because we can prove it to be right but because it is not driven exclusively by particular self-interest alone (whether personal, familial, communal, tribal, national, whatever) and seeks to rein in destructive behavior by asking in advance of its application: Can I want (not prove!) this moral principle not only to be universal (i.e., beyond particular interest, not a heteronomous, authoritarian universal), but also, does this moral principle allow me to grasp and assess the perspective of the other (physical objects and persons) as well as treat the other as an "end" in her-himself and not as a "mere means" to my personal agenda?
+A moral law is "right" not because we can prove it to be right but because it is not driven exclusively by particular selfinterest alone (whether personal, familial, communal, tribal, national, or whatever particular interest) and seeks to rein in destructive behavior by asking in advance of its application: Can I want (not prove!) this moral principle not only to be universal (i.e., beyond particular interest, not a heteronomous, authoritarian universal), but also, does this moral principle allow me to grasp and assess the perspective of the other (physical objects and persons) as well as treat the other as an "end" in her-himself and not as a "mere means" to my personal agenda?

-Both the physical law and moral principles require a wager - to be sure, a wager of faith that they are valid - but this is a wager that the individual (as well as the society) committed to the imperceptible reality of those physical and moral laws makes as necessary to understand and to act responsibly in the world.
-This wager requires effort on the part of everyone to understand and to act on the basis of those laws for her-/himself - not because one will be rewarded materially for one's efforts but because understanding and justice are possible only if we, the human species, make that effort.
+Both the physical law and moral principles require a wager - to be sure, a wager of faith that they are valid - but this is a wager that the individual (as well as the society) committed to the imperceptible reality of those physical and moral laws embraces as necessary to understand and to act responsibly in the world.
+[3] This wager requires effort on the part of everyone to understand and to act on the basis of those laws for her-/him-self - not because one will be rewarded materially for one's efforts but because understanding and justice are possible only if we, the human species, make that effort.
 The claim of Critical Idealism is that theoretical and practical reason are both necessary for understanding and acting in the world, and this is so not because an anthropomorphic deity demands that we adhere to them but because we are capable of adhering to them.
 We are a moral species not because we always act "good" or because we "must be moral" in order to be rewarded by an anthropomorphic deity.
-Rather, we are a moral species because we are capable of assuming responsibility for our own understanding and actions - to a degree that is like no other species.
+Rather, we are a moral species because we are capable of assuming responsibility for our own understanding and actions - to a degree like no other species.
 To be accountable for the highest of which we are capable is our challenge.

-As in the case of Job, a taproot is cut here, but it is the taproot of materialism and of defining success merely in terms of material things.
+As in the case of Job, a taproot is cut here, but it is the taproot of materialism and of defining success merely in terms of material things, not the taproot cut by Job -- intentional creativity that makes possible the one "openness" in the natural system of which we can be aware as being necessary.
 Critical Idealism's far broader understanding of reason enables us to be hopeful in the midst of the greatest disappointments, exploitation, oppression, and persecution.
-This is no pie-in-the-sky optimism that says that its efforts are going to lead, one day, to material success for ourselves and/or for all.
+This is no pie-in-the-sky optimism that says that its efforts are going to bring about, one day, material success for ourselves and/or for all.
 It is the optimism that votes for humanity's universal (present in every one of us without exception), inalienable, and indelible capacities to change the world on the basis of insight into "things unseen."
-It is an optimism based upon human dignity!
+It is an optimism based upon human dignity and empowering faith!

-Doug McGaughey Tübingen, 12 November 2016; Revised 19 November 2016
+Doug McGaughey Tübingen, 19 November 2016